2020 has been swept away by COVID-19. But there’s one thing on the horizon that’s still set to have a big impact on the nation: Brexit.

 The transition period will conclude in December 2020.
 Up until this point, most arrangements between Britain and the EU will be unaffected.
+However, from 1st January 2021 new changes will come info effect.
+So it's imperative you are aware of these changes and how to deal with them.

 Quick jargon buster